Available Languages: | English | Español | Français | 日本語 (Nihongo) | Русский (Russkiy) | 中文 (简) (Simplified Chinese) |

 Note: Fink is deliberately set up such that all official binaries are identical regardless of what machine they are built on, so things like G5 optimization won't happen with an official package.
 If you want them, you'll have to do it yourself.

-Q6.23: Whenever I try to build from source, Fink keeps waffling between gettext-dev and libgettext3-dev.
+Q6.22: Whenever I try to build from source, Fink keeps waffling between alternate versions of the same library.

 A: For errors that look like the following: